|Conservation Priority List|

 The Shorthorn was historically called the Durham because it originated in the county of Durham.
 Imported Dutch cattle were crossed with native stocks and selected for performance in both meat and milk production.
 The breed became known early in the 1800s, especially through a traveling promotional exhibit of the famous “Durham Ox.”
 The Ox, calved in 1796, weighed over 3,500 pounds at ten years old and brought much acclaim to the breed.
 Shorthorns were first imported to America in the late 1700s, with the largest number of cattle brought in after 1820.
 The breed was initially concentrated in Ohio and Kentucky, a region rich in grass and corn to feed cattle, but by the end of the1800s it was spread throughout America.
 The Shorthorn was valued for its dairy and beef qualities and also used as a draft animal.

 Dual purpose selection has been the major theme of the breed's history.
 Breeders have always differed in their view of the Shorthorn’s purpose, with some selecting for maximum dairy production, others favoring beef, and still others selecting for a balance of the two.
 At different times, one type of selection would outweigh the other, and then the tide would swing back.
 For example, the Shorthorn first gained value in the United States as the premiere dairy breed of the mid1800s, though by 1900 the beef type “Scotch Shorthorns” were the most desirable.

-Early in the 1900s, the breed was formally split into a beef type, called Beef Shorthorn or simply Shorthorn, and a dairy type called Milking Shorthorn - Native (also known as the Heritage Shorthorn).
+Early in the 1900s, the breed was formally split into a beef type, called Beef Shorthorn or simply Shorthorn, and a dairy type called Milking Shorthorn - Native (now known as the Heritage Shorthorn).
 Most breeders favored selection for beef, and this trend has continued, especially with the rise of the Holstein as the dominant dairy breed.
-The Milking Shorthorn - Native, despite its many fine qualities and history of dairy selection, could not compete with the quantity of milk produced by the Holstein, and the breed lost favor.
+The Heritage Shorthorn (Native), despite its many fine qualities and history of dairy selection, could not compete with the quantity of milk produced by the Holstein, and the breed lost favor.